Skip to main content

 Practice

-In CSS, the z-index property represents the stacking order of an HTML element and can be used to control the overlaying order of elements.
+In CSS, the z-index property represents the stacking level of HTML elements, and it is used to control the stacking order among these elements.

-It's similar to deciding which card sits on top and which one lies beneath in a stack of cards.
+It's similar to deciding which card goes on top and which goes below when creating a stack of cards.

-The higher the z-index value, the more likely the element will appear above other elements with a lower z-index value.
+Elements with a higher z-index value will appear above elements with a lower z-index.

 position: absolute;